 CGFT was originally set up in the will of our Founder, Rev Cecil Grant.
 The Trust is still going strong today as a charity and, thanks to the generosity of St George’s families, collects and donates to the school approximately £135,000 every single year.
 The Trustees include “old Georgians”, and also current parents, governors and the Headmaster.
 Click here for more information

 The St George’s PSA encourages a very strong community within our school and fund raises via its very many social events.
 The funds raised by the PSA enables us to provide enhancements for the school that would be hard to justify from other budgets; the "nice to haves".
 Enhancement of the facilities within the Music department, or the resurfacing of the Multi Use Games Area, to name but two recent projects funded by the PSA.
 You can get involved with the PSA in so many different ways including: painting weekends, arranging alter flowers, helping in the library, preparing refreshments for a Parent’s Night, as well as assisting to organise or providing hands-on support at one of the numerous larger events.
 Whatever your talent or interest there is something for you.
 Click here for more information

 The Development Fund was originally set up to help fund the building of the Sports Centre and Modern Foreign Languages block.
-It focuses on larger capital building projects within the school and is currently fundraising to carry out much needed refurbishment of the old Science Labs, with a push to complete this work in 2017.
-Click here for more information
+It focuses on larger capital building projects within the school and we have recently raised funds and compleated the much needed refurbishment of one of our old Science Labs in September 2017.

 Give as you Live is an award-winning fundraising platform that works with over 4,000+ leading online retailers so a percentage of every purchase is donated to charity, without costing the charity or the shopper a penny extra.